mccutchen/kafka-lite/README.md

 As noted above, this repo is based on [mvillarrealb/kafka-lite].
 Differences from the upstream image:
+- Multi-arch amd64 & arm64 builds for Apple Silicon compatibility
+- Uses non-deprecated JVM
 - No kafka-connect
-- Builds on arm64 (e.g. M1 Macs)
-- Uses non-deprecated JVM
+- Container exits by default if any component fails (override with `EXIT_ON_FAILURE=false`)

 [mccutchen/kafka-lite]: https://hub.docker.com/r/mccutchen/kafka-lite